satishkandel1/testing-git/README.md

-# testing-git
+# complete notes till date
-This is my first file on git.
+This folder contains a collection of notes projects and photos.